 Depending on the size of the meat you need to thaw, this method may take a full day or longer.
 The U.S. Department of Agriculture's (USDA) food safety guidelines state that a whole turkey requires a full day for every 5 pounds, while 1 pound of ground beef typically thaws in one day.
 Also, keep in mind that food stored in a chest freezer may take longer to thaw.

-Cold Water Meat Thawing Method
+Cold Water Thawing Method

-Microwave Meat Thawing Method
+Microwave Thawing Method

-Use the defrost setting on your microwave (50% power) to thaw your meat in a matter of minutes.
-Most microwaves allow you to enter how many pounds of meat you need to thaw, and will automatically calculate the recommended defrost time for you.
-Just keep a close eye on things because defrosting can quickly cross over to cooking.
-You may need to interrupt it reposition the meat to get more even thawing.
+Use the defrost setting (50 percent power) on your microwave to thaw meat in a matter of minutes.
+Most microwaves allow you to enter how many pounds of meat you need to thaw and will automatically calculate the recommended defrost time.
+If your microwave does not have a defrost mode, use the lowest power setting and heat the meat in short increments until thawed.

 Cooking Meat Without Thawing

-- Beef, Pork, Veal, Lamb- 145°
+- Beef, Pork, Veal, Lamb: 145 F

 Do Not Use These Thawing Methods